discordjs/guide/guide/popular-topics/faq.md

 ::: warning
 This only works correctly if you have the `GUILD_PRESENCES` intent enabled for your application and client.
-If you want to learn more about intents, check out [the guide on intents](/popular-topics/intents.md)!
+If you want to learn more about intents, check out [this dedicated guide on intents](/popular-topics/intents.md)!
 :::

 ### How do I check which role was added/removed and for which member?